ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

     E.g., it should not be limited to the clients of the partner.

 * **Reseller agreement**
-This is separate agreement between @@name and the partner, regarding the right for resell of @@name products and services.
+This is a separate agreement between @@name and the partner, regarding the right for resell of @@name products and services.
 The partner retains the specified commission from the revenue of the end customer.
 Resellers bear the same responsibility for non-paid customer support as in the case of “Customer support commission”.